dtonhofer/rpmsnap/README.md

 <tr>
 <td>rpmsnap.pl</td>
-<td>Access the RPM database using the "rpm" command and create a human-readable report of its contents on STDOUT.</td>
+<td>Access the RPM database using the "rpm" command directly and create a human-readable report of its contents on STDOUT.</td>
 </tr>

 <tr>